Requirements for Registration

 Animals born as a result of embryo transfer

-In addition to the current registration application form, the Embryo Recovery and Embryo Transfer Declarations must be completed in full by the person/company who performs the procedure(s).
-This form(s) is required for registration and should be obtained from the licensed veterinarian or technician who performs the procedure, or from the breeder when you purchase a pregnant recipient doe, at the time of purchase, to prevent any delays in your ET registration.
+In addition to the current registration application form, copies of all paperwork completed by the ET technician need to be included.
+These forms should be obtained from the licensed veterinarian or technician who performs the procedure, or from the breeder when you purchase a pregnant recipient doe, at the time of purchase, to prevent any delays in your ET registration.
 In cases of embryo transfer, the Breeder is considered to be the owner of the recipient female at the date of birth.
 Where the Breeder is not also the owner of the female from whom the embryo/s were recovered, the Breeder should supply evidence of purchase of the embryos or purchase of the recipient from the donor's registered owner.
 In addition, the seller of the embryo/s or recipient should supply the purchaser with the required documentation for the Embryo Recovery and Embryo Transfer completed by the licensed veterinarian or technician who performed the procedure.

 Animals born as a result of embryo transfer must also be DNA tested and Parent Qualify to the parents listed on the supplied documentation before registration can be completed.